CityOfZion/neo-python/README.md

 ## Tests

 Tests are important.
 Currently there are not enough, but we are working on that.
 You can start them by running this command

+Note that some of the unit tests use a giant blockchain fixture database ( around 800mb ).
+This file is not kept in the repo.

+When running tests the first time, the test setup will try to download the file and extract it to the proper directory

+Long story short, the first time you run your tests, it will take a while to download those fixtures.
+After that it should be pretty quick.

 ```
 python -m unittest discover neo